Power outages in China show no signs of easing as coal prices soar.

 This assessment was issued to clients of Dragonfly’s Security Intelligence & Analysis Service (SIAS) on 12 October 2021.

 Despite efforts by the authorities to expand production at coal mines in Shanxi and Inner Mongolia, high coal prices and ongoing floods will probably sustain electricity shortages.
 Those are likely to mainly affect provinces in the northeast, such as Liaoning and Jilin.
-It is also almost certain that several knock-on effects of power outages will aggravate international supply chains disruptions that are ongoing in several sectors including tech, construction and manufacturing.
+It is also almost certain that several knock-on effects of power outages will aggravate international supply chain disruptions that are ongoing in several sectors including tech, construction and manufacturing.

 The shortages are likely to remain most acute in the northeast where coal is used for 70% of electricity production.
 On Monday, the government in Liaoning province issued the second-highest level power shortage alert.
-This was after several weeks of prolonged power outages in the province, as well as Heilongjiang and Jilin, following power rationing during peak hours in other cities.
+This was after several weeks of prolonged power outages in the province, as well as in Heilongjiang and Jilin, following power rationing during peak hours in other cities.
 Based on local press reports, a power outage there two weeks ago that lasted for three days brought down mobile phone networks and disruption to the traffic system.

 The power shortages seem to be affecting other parts of China as well.
 Power cuts have also occurred in the eastern province of Jiangsu and Guangdong in the south, both of which are important manufacturing hubs.
 And the authorities have mandated that at least 20 provinces (out of 34 provincial-level divisions) must ration power, according to a China policy researcher cited in an international outlet that focuses on China.
 Those provinces include Fujian and Yunnan.